A Courageous Prayer

 So this God stuff wasn’t just from David.
 Both David and his wife had been on a faith journey together.
 Just a few days later, Britain’s Daily Mirror published an article with the heading, ‘David Bowie didn’t fear death after turning to God following terminal cancer diagnosis.’

-There were also a few articles from 21st century bigots suggesting that Bowie was definitely not a Christian because he didn’t express his beliefs the way they did.
+There were also a few articles from 21st century bigots suggesting that Bowie was definitely not a Christian because he didn’t express his beliefs the way they thought he should.
 But there’s nothing new here.
 Some 1st century bigots dismissed Jesus Christ as a fraud because he was not like them.
 If we try to put God in a box, we will end up in very big trouble.
 And it is likewise impossible to clone every example of Christian awakening!
 I propose that we let this story speak for itself.
 Something very powerful and very like God’s way of doing things has happened in David Bowie’s life over a period of more than 20 years.